These Instant Pot Crispy Potatoes are a fast and easy way to get these delicious spuds on your dinner table!

 Notes

-I keep the pressure cooked potatoes in the fridge in a sealed container for up to four days and fry them to order whenever I want to eat crispy potatoes.
+Keep the pressure cooked potatoes in the fridge in a sealed container for up to four days and fry them to order whenever you want to eat crispy potatoes!

 Nutrition